 The Car Connection Toyota 86 Overview

 With the 86, Toyota started a partnership with Subaru building sports cars that may be a blueprint for those small-volume cars' futures.
 The 86 began life as a Scion FR-S (in the States, at least) but changed names after that brand was shuttered.
 The Toyota 86 and Subaru BRZ are very similar and share a 2.0-liter boxer 4-cylinder spinning out 205 horsepower.
 That's just enough to make the 86 a fun little sports car that can compete with the Hyundai Genesis Coupe, Mazda Miata, and perhaps even the Ford Mustang.

 MORE: Read our 2020 Toyota 86 review

 The Toyota 86 started as the Scion FR-S for the 2013 model year.
 It proved itself to be one of the best new cars on the market, and accordingly, it made it to the final cut of Motor Authority's Best Car To Buy 2013 awards.

-With the changeover to the Toyota brand for the 2017 model year, the car also gets some other updates.
+With the changeover to the Toyota brand for the 2017 model year, the car also received some other updates.

 Peak output from the car’s 2.0-liter engine is increased by 5 hp and 5 pound-feet of torque to 205 and 156, respectively.
 The standard 6-speed manual transmission (a 6-speed automatic is also offered) gets some new gear ratios for better performance.
 Toyota has also revised the shock and spring rates to make the car bite into corners better up front and hold the road better in the rear.

 On the outside, the car sports new bumpers that give it a wider, more aggressive stance.
 LED lighting is used front and rear, and there are new wheel patterns.
 Inside, you’ll find some new soft materials and accent stitching.